You’ll love This Heavenly Chicken Tortilla Soup

 Shopping Tips

 At a wine event on the Central Coast of California, I discovered the most amazing spice company called Spice of Life.
-They sell many fabulous blends of the most delicious, all natural spices.
+They sell many fabulous blends of delicious, all natural spices.
 In this recipe, I used their “Southwestern Mesquite.”
 It gives this soup a rich, wonderful flavor.
+Use 4 teaspoons in this recipe to replace the blend i included!
 Visit their website to order some or see where they sell their line of spices at www.PasoSpices.com.
 You won’t be disappointed!
 And, they’re super nice people too!

 Serving Tips